berrym/libhashtable/README.md

 For modern meson users:

-* meson setup builddir
+* meson setup buildDir
-* cd builddir
+* cd buildDir
 * meson compile

 For legacy meson users:

-* meson setup builddir
+* meson setup buildDir
-* cd builddir
+* cd buildDir
 * meson ninja

 The build instructions have been tested on Fedora Workstation 38 and recent Ubuntu.